-There’s evidence that giving individuals bespoke ‘deals’ at work, such as special working hours or rewards, challenges the perception of fairness within teams and can undermine both team and individual dynamics unless managed correctly.
+There’s evidence that giving individuals bespoke ‘deals’ at work.
+For example, special working hours or rewards, challenges the perception of fairness within teams and can undermine both team and individual dynamics unless managed correctly.

 It’s important that HR professionals understand that people are less likely to feel undervalued when they see others getting special treatment if a) they understand that individual’s unique needs and b) if they also get special treatment aligned to their individual needs.

 We put in discretionary effort, such as staying late or taking on tasks we aren’t formally responsible for, for different reasons.
 For some people, it’s driven by a desire to positively mould other people’s personal and professional perceptions of them.
 While for others, it’s due to inherent personal qualities, such as a strong work ethic.